JModi16/Compound-Interest-Calculator/README.md

 To deploy this page to GitHub Pages from its , the following steps were taken:

 1. Open Code Institute workspace \[ Code Institute\] (https://codeinstitute-ide.net/workspaces)
 2. Open the project repository \[GitHub repository\] (https://github.com/JModi16/Compound-Interest-Calculator)

-3. From the menu items near the top of the page, select Settings.
+3. From the menu items near the top of the page, select Settings

-5. Click on "Pages" in the left hand navigation panel.
+4. Click on "Pages" in the left hand navigation panel.

-6. Under "Source", choose which branch to deploy.
+5. Under "Source", choose which branch to deploy.
 This should be Main for newer repositories

-7. Choose which folder to deploy from, usually "/root".
+6. Choose which folder to deploy from, usually "/root".

-8. Click "Save", then wait for it to be deployed.
+7. Click "Save", then wait for it to be deployed.
 Your URL will be displayed above "Source"

 ## **Credits**

 1. Code Institute - It was a great pleasure to learn HTML, CSS, JavaScript  Participating in the course allows me to develop my frontend and JavaScript development skills.
-I particularly enjoyed the Love Maths tutorial which inspired me to take on this project.
-Manuel Perez Romero from Bristol City College for his support and lecturing.
+Along with javascript essentials and exercises,I particularly enjoyed the Love Maths tutorial which inspired me to take on this project.
+[Code Institute Love Maths] (https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+5/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70)
+2. Manuel Perez Romero from Bristol City College for his support and lecturing.

-2. Gareth McGirr - my mentor, was helpful and provided me good ideas and solutions to progress with this project.
+3. Gareth McGirr - my mentor, was helpful and provided me good ideas and solutions to progress with this project.

-3. Slack community channels - Their support and advise was good.
+4. Slack community channels - Their support and advise was good.

-4. [Compound Interest Calculator site](https://www.thecalculatorsite.com/finance/calculators/compoundinterestcalculator.php) This is where I obtained some formulas from and understood their functions.
+5. [Compound Interest Calculator site](https://www.thecalculatorsite.com/finance/calculators/compoundinterestcalculator.php) This is where I obtained some formulas from and understood their functions.
 However, the site is structured differently, results displayed differently  and the html, css and javascript code is combined into one file.

-5. My personal online banks website to understand compounding and help generate this idea [Halifax](https://www.halifax.co.uk/creditcards/interest-calculator.html).
-However, the site only provided online credit card interest and mortgage overpayment calculators not to calculate compounded interest over a period to include deposits and withdrawals.
+6. My personal online banks website to understand compounding and help generate this idea [Halifax](https://www.halifax.co.uk/creditcards/interest-calculator.html).
+However, the site only provided online credit card interest and mortgage overpayment calculators not to calculate compounded interest over a period to include deposits and withdrawals

-6. [Youtube](https://youtu.be/e2xS22rNUgU?si=BhDssacSb657l0n4) This help me understand formula and functions.
+7. [Youtube](https://youtu.be/e2xS22rNUgU?si=BhDssacSb657l0n4) This helped me understand formula and functions.